 Nuclear fission products are the most concerning.
 This type of waste continues to be radioactive for thousands of years.
 If not handled correctly, it can be harmful to humans and the environment across many lifetimes.
 There are 60 commercial nuclear power plants that house 98 nuclear reactors in 30 U.S. states.

 Nuclear waste must be securely stored.
 Even when it is in the right place, there can be serious concerns.
 An incident occurred in 2014 when a drum of radioactive waste blew up inside the Waste Isolation Pilot Plant (WIPP), a deep geological repository in New Mexico.
-A year-long investigation found that the explosion was caused by the wrong brand of cat litter that was used to absorb liquid nuclear waste.
+According to a year-long investigation, the explosion was caused by the wrong brand of cat litter used to absorb liquid nuclear waste.